Scottish landscape photographer Karen Thorburn joins us to share her musings about Scotland, and photography.

 As a nation, we Scots are a bit unappreciative of what’s on our own doorstep.
 I completely understand the desire to explore the wider world and to jet off to sunnier climes but I do get frustrated by the number of Scots who never venture into the Highlands.
 Surely these are some of the best landscapes in the world yet negative perceptions about the weather seem to stop people from travelling the short distance up here.

-Indeed, the weather is everyone’s favourite topic of conversation, especially in the long, dark days of winter.
+Indeed, the weather is everyone’s favorite topic of conversation, especially in the long, dark days of winter.
 Another year has hurtled by and with the passing of the winter solstice, the sun is rising on the Black Isle at 9:00 am and setting at 3:30 pm.
 The days are short and the temperatures are chilly but what we lose out on in winter, we make up for in summer.
 On the longest day, I can sit outside my back door until 11:00 pm, with a hot chocolate in hand, and watch the light fade over the Cromarty Firth.

 As far as I can tell, climate is a contributing factor in the decision-making of every ex-pat and every Scot who chooses sun, sea and sand holidays over the Highlands and Islands.
 However, it’s one of the reasons I don’t have itchy feet.
 I complain as much as the next person about the cold temperatures, rain and lack of daylight in winter, but the truth is that I love the seasons and the ever-changing weather and light.
 As a landscape photographer working in Scotland, I’ll never get bored.